-Creativity though a key component works within the overall business and marketing framework.
+Creativity, though a key component, works within the overall business and marketing framework.
 And marketing is a process just like any other business process.
-That's why successful franchises work the "business-in-a-box" complete with all the relevant processes (operational, financial, people, marketing, sales) which you follow faithfully to the letter.
+That’s why successful franchises work the “business-in-a-box” complete with all the relevant processes (operational, financial, people, marketing, sales) which you follow faithfully to the letter.

-In other posts I've talked about creating a marketing process for me that's essentially what marketing planning is all about.
-So, at some point you might create your process starting with a blank sheet.
+At some point you might create your process starting with a blank sheet.
 However, if your business is up and running you will already have a process, whether created by accident or design.

 Maybe you overlooked planning your marketing consciously using a process approach, but you still have some sort of process taking place even if all you’ve done is select a few marketing activities and put them into practice.

 Something is happening.
 Some people are finding out about you.
 Some people are developing an interest in you.
 Some people really want what you have to offer.
 Some people are buying from you.

 But are the results all you want them to be?

 Or are you successful, but sense you could achieve so much more?

 Here’s what to do.
 Take a large piece of paper (a piece of flip chart paper is good) and draw.
 Plot the steps your customer takes on their journey to buying from you.

 - How do they find out about you and what you do?